NevoSwissa/CL-JobsGarage/README.md

 # Usage

-To use CL-JobGarage, simply install the script and start it.
+To use CL-JobsGarage, simply install the script and start it.
 Players can then interact with the stations/garages you have configured to purchase, rent, and store vehicles.

 # Contributing